-Step one of the process will consist of a complaint made by a student.
-Upon receipt of a complaint, the pre-adjudication investigation begins.
+Step one will consist of a complaint made by a student.
+Upon receipt of a complaint, the preadjudication investigation begins.
 The investigator may interview witnesses and suspects.
 The College will determine appropriate disciplinary action(s) based on the behavior or violation committed.